Understanding Commercial Loan Metrics

 Net Operating Income (NOI) is the income produced from an investment property after deducting the real estate taxes, repairs, insurance, and any additional operating expenses, while the Debt Service is the annual mortgage payment on the property.
 Most lenders pre-Covid19 were stress testing loans at a minimum DSCR of 1.20x-1.25x, but during the pandemic, some of these same lenders have adjusted their risk levels to a minimum DSCR of 1.30x-1.35x.
 This change is a way for lenders to reduce their exposure on more risky loans, but may cause borrowers to reevaluate their lending needs.

-These ratios are critical for every investor to keep in mind because these changes can ultimately determine eligibility for commercial and apartment loans.
+These commercial loan metrics are critical for every investor to keep in mind because changes in these ratios can ultimately determine eligibility for commercial and apartment loans.
 That is why a trusted Commercial Mortgage Banker can help to navigate these uncharted waters and determine the best lending partners to utilize.